cncf/foundation/allowed-third-party-license-policy.md

 ### Process for applying for an exception

-This outlines the process for applying for an exemption to the Intellectual Property policy referenced above.
+This outlines the process for applying for an exception to the Intellectual Property policy referenced above.

 - A CNCF project maintainer can file a request for an exception using the issue template.